idaholab/moose/docs/content/utilities/documentation/setup.md

 # Documentation Setup and Configuration

-!!!warning
+!!! warning
     This system is currently experimental, under development, and subject to change.
 This page is being written as the various components become available.

 MOOSE contains a single-source documentation system for creating websites, slideshows, and pdfs (coming soon) using [markdown](https://en.wikipedia.org/wiki/Markdown) syntax, including a custom syntax aimed to simply the